 (iii) Supplementary features and accessory clouds (for example, incus, mamma, virga, praecipitatio, arcus, tuba, pileus, velum and pannus);

 (iv) Growth of a new cloud genus from a mother-cloud, indicated by the addition of “genitus” to the new cloud and mother-cloud genera – in that order, if a minor part of the mother-cloud is affected – and of “mutatus” if much or all of the mother-cloud is affected, for example, stratocumulus cumulogenitus, or stratus stratocumulomutatus;

+(v) Special clouds that form or grow as a consequence of certain, often localized, generating factors.
+These may be either natural, or the result of human activity (for example, flammagenitus, cataractagenitus and aircraft condensation trails);

 (b) A classification is made in terms of the level – high, middle or low – at which the various cloud genera are usually encountered.
 In temperate regions, the approximate limits are: high, 6–12 km (20 000–40 000 ft); middle, surface–6 km (0–20 000 ft); and low, surface–1.5 km (0–5 000 ft).
 The high clouds are cirrus, cirrocumulus and cirrostratus; the middle clouds are altocumulus and altostratus (the latter often extending higher) and nimbostratus (usually extending both higher and lower); and the low clouds are stratocumulus, stratus, cumulus and cumulonimbus (the last two often also reaching middle and high levels);